 At Herold Law, P.A., we provide proactive defense counsel for companies and corporate officers to resolve criminal accusations with minimal disruption and limited consequences.

 Common White Collar Crimes And Penalties In New Jersey

-It is possible for an alleged white collar crime to only violate state law, making it a crime (felony equivalent) in New Jersey, with a potential prison sentence of many years.
-However, factors such as the interconnected nature of our economy, the existence of federal regulations, and the tendency of commerce to cross state lines tend to make white collar crimes federal offenses.
+In some situations, an act may only violate the law in New Jersey.
+More commonly, however, factors such as the interconnected nature of our economy, the existence of federal regulations, and the tendency of commerce to cross state lines tend to make white collar crimes federal offenses.
 Typical charges include:

 - Criminal conspiracy

 - Tax evasion